dianaidiana/kunsthaben/DIARY.md

 `UserRegisterResponse` entirely, since a class wrapping exactly one field an existing DTO (`UserResponse`) already represents doesn't earn its place.

-Logout is a genuinely new requirement, not just a refactor.
 On 19.08 there was no logout endpoint at all, "left for later" is literally what that entry says, because with a Bearer token the client can just forget it, nothing server-side needs to happen.
 That stops being true the moment the token lives in an `HttpOnly` cookie: the frontend cannot delete a cookie it is not allowed to read.
 So `POST /auth/logout` now exists, calling `authCookieService.clearAuthCookie(response)`, and it's in